Indian Administrative Service: Abandonment of service

-Misuse of Reservation
+Misuse of reservation

 Several IAS officers have been accused of misuse of reservation by means of submitting fraudulent documents and certificates, especially for disability or caste.
 This has led to their dismissal or suspension, even jail time for fraud.
-This has denied fair opportunities to capable candidates from general category.
+This has denied fair opportunities to deserving candidates who are truly poor and meritorious.

+In July 2024, Abhishek Singh, a former IAS officer of 2011 batch was investigated over the veracity of his disability certificate.
+He had claimed the LD category reservation which includes conditions such as cerebral palsy, leprosy-cured, dwarfism, acid attack victims and muscular dystrophy.

+In August 2024, Ravi Kumar Sihag, an IAS officer from Madhya Pradesh was investigated for falsifying his documents to avail the EWS reservation meant for economically backward applicants.
+Sihag has been accused of transferring multiple acres of land to a relative to avail the EWS quota defrauding the selection committee.

-In September 2024, Puja Khedkar, an IAS officer of Maharashtra cadre from the 2023 batch, was dismissed and arrested, after she was found to have submitted fraudulent caste and disability documents and certificates.
+In September 2024, Puja Khedkar, an IAS officer of Maharashtra cadre from the 2023 batch, was dismissed and investigated, after she was found to have submitted fraudulent caste and disability documents and certificates.
 The Union Public Service Commission filed a case against her, canceled her candidature, and stated that Khedkar was guilty of acting in contravention of the provisions of the Civil Services Examination-2022 Rules, and that Khedkar allegedly demanded special privileges such as a separate office, house, car, and staff, which she was not entitled to as a probationary officer.
 In May 2025, Khedkar was granted anticipatory bail by the Supreme Court, on the conditions that she co-operate with the law enforcement on the investigation.